Latest snow storm forecast maps show fresh predictions for where winter weather will hit hardest

 As millions of Americans hunker down for a massive winter storm sweeping the country, new maps are offering updated forecasts of snow and ice accumulations.

 More than 200 million people are under winter storm threats.
 The storm is predicted to travel over 2,300 miles across 35 states.
-Seventeen states and Washington, D.C., have declared states of emergency, and nine states have activated their National Guards.
+Eighteen states and Washington, D.C., have declared states of emergency, and at least nine states have activated their National Guards.
+The sprawling weather system resulted in the most flight cancellations in a day since the start of the COVID pandemic in March 2020.

 "A significant, long-duration winter storm will bring widespread heavy snow, sleet, and freezing rain from the Southern Rockies to New England through Monday," the National Weather Service says.
 "Widespread travel disruptions, prolonged power outages, and vast tree damage is likely."